 What I love about these muffins is the crumbly top, mixed with the pumpkin muffin.
 It was fun to have a new muffin.
 My family’s favorite is still the pumpkin chocolate chip muffins.
 My family can eat a batch of these in a day.
 And it makes a pretty good sized batch.
 I invite you to try one of these amazing recipes this week and let me know what you think.

-Muffins make a great after school snack, or why not send the recipe with your college student?
+Muffins make a great after school snack, or why not send the recipe with your college student as they go off to their own apartment at college?
 They do like to sleep in and they can store these in an air tight container and have these for a few days, or they could even put them in the freezer and take a few out the night before and they will be nice and thawed and ready to eat the next morning.
 Enjoy the pumpkin pecan muffins.

 Tips and Tricks: